akshajkumar8/iOS101-prework/README.md

 ![](https://i.imgur.com/mKcYssX.gif)

-## App Brainstorming (Step 4)
+## App Brainstorming

-Make a list of your favorite 3-5 applications and identify 2-3 features that make them your favorite app.
-Its okay if features repeat on different apps
+My favorite applications and features that make them my favorite app:

+App: Notes
+Clean and easy-to-use user interface
+Various formatting options like changing font size, making checklists, etc.

+App: Snapchat
+AR filters and lenses are fun
+Camera app combined with messaging is very nice

+App: Photos
+Can search entire photo library for all photos that have a specific object Many features for editing photos and also makes slideshows with music

-Example App: Instagram
+App: Weather
-Changing the background color of the messages screen Deleting old messages
+Animations and graphics are nice
+Displays helpful information in a clean way

 My App Idea: